An example of why it is so important to correlate the structural and optical properties of semiconductor nanorods directly

 Summary

-Through the use of the Vulcan CL system, the mechanism of anomalous blue emission from nitride semiconductor NRs was revealed to be due to the unintentional fabrication of solid-state quantum dots in highly defective NRs.
-This is in contradiction to previous studies which had drawn erroneous conclusions and demonstrated the need to correlate structural and functional properties directly.
+Through the use of optically-coupled transmission electron microscopy, the mechanism of anomalous blue emission from nitride semiconductor NRs was revealed to be due to the unintentional fabrication of solid-state quantum dots in highly defective NRs.
+This contradicts previous studies, which had drawn erroneous conclusions and demonstrated the need to correlate structural and functional properties directly.

 Credit(s)